-Dr. George Archer Tye, was born in Swindon, Wiltshire, England on the 12th of July, 1835.
-His parents were William Archer Tye and the former Sarah Hawkins.
-Dr. George Tye was the second son born to William and Sarah Tye and one of 5 children.
-Interestingly enough, all 5 children had the same middle name of Archer.
-In 1845, his family immigrated to Canada and they settled in Kent County.
-Dr. Tye did very well at school and taught school at the Decow School in Howard Twp., for 5 years.
-He boarded with the Decow family and subsequently met his future wife.
+Dr. George Archer Tye was born in Swindon, Wiltshire, England on the 12th of July, 1835.
+He was the 2nd of 5 children born to William Archer Tye and the former Sarah Hawkins.
+His parents were farmers and interestingly enough, all 5 children had the same middle name of Archer.
+Dr. Archer’s siblings were; Charles, Mary, Samuel and Sarah.
+In 1845, his family immigrated to Canada and they settled in Howard Twp (Chatham-Kent).
+Dr. Tye did very well at school and he taught school at the DeCow School in Howard Twp, for 5 years.
+He boarded with the DeCow family and subsequently met his future wife.

-Dr. Tye married Hannah Decow in Thamesville on December 1st, 1858.
-Mrs. Tye was born on the 13th of June, 1839 in Southwold Twp (Elgin County), the daughter of William Squire Decow and the former Sarah McIntyre.
-She was the 7th of 11 children.
-Her siblings included Jacob, Catherine, Ezekiel, Nancy, William, John, Jane, James, Abraham and Sarah.
+Dr. Tye married Hannah DeCow in Thamesville on December 1st, 1858.
+Mrs. Tye was born on the 13th of June, 1839 in Southwold Twp (Elgin County).
+She was the 7th of 11 children born to William Squire DeCow and the former Sarah “Sally” McIntyre.
+Her parents were farmers and her siblings were; Jacob, Catherine, Ezekiel, Nancy, William, John, Jane, James, Abraham and Sarah.

-Dr. Tye married Louisa McIntyre on the 3rd of July, 1878, in Chatham.
-She was born in 1846, the daughter of Robert and Sarah McIntyre.
-She had an older sister Annie, an older brother Thomas and 2 younger brothers Alexander and James.
-Dr. and Mrs. Tye had a daughter Sarah Laura Tye born on the 5th of May 1879.
+Dr. Tye married Louisa McIntyre in Chatham on the 3rd of July, 1878.
+Mrs. Tye was born in Chatham-Kent in 1846, the daughter of Robert and Sarah McIntyre.
+She had an older sister named Annie, an older brother named Thomas and 2 younger brothers; Alexander and James.
+Dr. and Mrs. Tye had a daughter Sarah Laura Tye, who was born on the 5th of May 1879.

-Dr. Tye maintained his practice until he died on the 23rd of July, 1891, in Chatham, Ontario.
+Around 1888 Dr. Duncan joined Dr. Tye’s medical practice in Chatham.
+Dr. Tye maintained his medical practice until his death on the 23rd of July, 1891, in Chatham.
 He was buried at Maple Leaf Cemetery in Chatham.
 Mrs. Louisa Tye died in Chicago on the 22nd of July of 1904.
 She had moved there in 1901, to live with her daughter.
-According to the death record, Mrs. Louisa Tye was buried in Chatham.
+According to the death record, Mrs. Louisa Tye was buried at Chatham.

-*Dr. Tye’s son Dr. William Henry Tye and Mrs. Tye’s brother Dr. Abraham Decow are also featured on the Chatham-Kent Physician Tribute website.
+*Dr. Tecumseh Kingsley Holmes, Dr. James Henry Duncan and Dr. Tye’s son, Dr. William Henry Tye and Mrs. Tye’s brother Dr. Abraham Decow are also featured on the Chatham-Kent Physician Tribute website.